fpereiro/gotoB/tutorial/tutorial.md

 Let's now jump to the `<button>`.
 Note that in between `'button'` and `'Mark as complete'`, we've added the following object: `{onclick: onclickHandler}`.
 When lith receives an object in between the tag and the contents, it considers it to be a list of attributes.
 In this case, the `onclick` attribute of the `<button>` element will have `onclickHandler` as its value.
 This will make the button actually work.
 Give it a try!

 By now we have a fully functional todo app, where we can add and remove todos to our heart's content.
-The only problem left with this is that if we close or refresh the page, we will lose all the todos!
+The only problem left is that if we close or refresh the page, we will lose all the todos!
 In the next section, we'll implement functions for saving and loading todos onto the browser's local storage.

-#### Step 3-7: loading and saving todos ([HTML file](3-7.app.html) [JS file](3-7.app.js))
+#### Step 3-7: loading and saving todos ([HTML](3-7.app.html) [JS](3-7.app.js))

 For loading and saving, we will create two functions, `loadTodos` and `saveTodos`.